U'uru: James Cook third voyage 1777

-In 1777, Chief Ori was no longer serving as the regent of Teri'itaria I, the ari'i rahi of Huahine, and was now residing in Raiatea.
+In 1777, Chief Ori was no longer serving as the regent of Teri'itaria I, the ari'i rahi of Huahine, and was now residing in Ra'iātea.
 U'uru had moved to the island of Huahine, where he resided as a king, according to Cook.
 He had strong ancestral ties to Mato, himself a descendant of the Tamatoa line, whose brother Rohianu'u was the father of Teri'itaria I and the first husband of Teha'apapa I.

-During his long stay on Huahine in October 1777, Cook made efforts to gather detailed information about the conquest of the islands of Raiatea and Taha'a by Puni.
-He learned that, prior to his arrival, Raiatea maintained strong alliances with Taha'a and Huahine.
+During his long stay on Huahine in October 1777, Cook made efforts to gather detailed information about the conquest of the islands of Ra'iātea and Taha'a by Puni.
+He learned that, prior to his arrival, Ra'iātea maintained strong alliances with Taha'a and Huahine.
 However, its decline began when Taha'a withdrew from the league.
-The combined fleets of Raiatea and Huahine faced an assault from Bora Bora Initially victorious, their forces were eventually overwhelmed when Taha'a allied with Bora Bora, turning the tide in favor of the attackers.
+The combined fleets of Ra'iātea and Huahine faced an assault from Bora Bora Initially victorious, their forces were eventually overwhelmed when Taha'a allied with Bora Bora, turning the tide in favor of the attackers.
 Following their victory, the men from Bora Bora invaded and briefly occupied Huahine, but the island's inhabitants secured reinforcements from Tahiti and regained control, maintaining their independence under their own chiefs.
-However, they failed to recover Raiatea.
+However, they failed to recover Ra'iātea.
 Discord soon erupted among the victors, as Taha'a's people demanded an equal share of the spoils.
-Bora Bora refused to yield, and with Raiatea already conquered, Taha'a also fell under the domination of its sovereign, Puni.
+Bora Bora refused to yield, and with Ra'iātea already conquered, Taha'a also fell under the domination of its sovereign, Puni.
 During the conquest of the two islands, five battles were fought in various locations, resulting in heavy casualties on both sides.
-Since Teri'itari'a I's father was killed by Puni during one of these battles, and considering he was about twelve years old in 1777, it appears that the final phase of the conquest of Raiatea and Taha'a occurred around 1767.
+Since Teri'itari'a I's father was killed by Puni during one of these battles, and considering he was about twelve years old in 1777, it appears that the final phase of the conquest of Ra'iātea and Taha'a occurred around 1765.

 Omai confirmed in 1773 that Huahine had briefly fallen under Puni's control, with numerous Bora Bora inhabitants occupying the island.
 However, through the intervention of Tereroa, Ori's brother, and the support of warriors from Taha'a, the island was successfully reclaimed.
 In the aftermath, Puni killed Tereroa and confronted Ori, who ultimately succeeded in driving him back.

-Tamatoa III Principal chief of Raiatea
+Tamatoa III Principal chief of Ra'iātea

 Tamatoa III succeeded his father, U'uru, as ari'i rahi of the district Opoa upon reaching his majority in 1777, according to tradition.
-He was later appointed as principal chief of Raiatea by Puni and Ma'i II (born c.
+He was later appointed as principal chief of Ra'iātea by Puni and Ma'i II (born c.
 1760), as well as his nephew, Tefa'aora I (born c.1780), who was still a child and under regency, according to testimonies from the descendants of the latter two.
 This appointment likely occurred before 1786, the year of Puni's death.
-While Tamatoa authority extended beyond the district of Opoa, he remained under Puni's suzerainty of Puni.
+While Tamatoa authority extended beyond the district of Opoa, he remained under the suzerainty of Puni.